Concordium/concordium-wallet-proxy/README.md

 The value is the account address of the recipient of the transfer.

 #### `amount` (optional)
-This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is a simple transfer.
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is a simple transfer or a `InitContract`.
-The value is a number representing the amount transferred from the sender to the recipient.
+In case of a simple transfer, the value is a number representing the amount transferred from the sender to the recipient.
+In the case of a `InitContract`, the value is a number representing the amount the contract is initialized with.
 (The value is an integer in the smallest denomination of CCD.)

 #### `blockHashes`